Neverball/neverball-docs/Curve.md

 The textures for the hidden faces, which should be invisible, are always set to the invisible texture.

 The beginning and end sections of the curve will have an invisible face.
 This is the default behavior, since most curves will be placed next to other structures in the level.
-If you wish a texture on those faces, it is easy to select them in NetRadiant and apply one.
+If you wish a texture on those faces, it is easy to select them in Radiant and apply one.

 ##Header